bmc/brizzled/id/116/index.md

 I've only played with Polyglot Maven a little bit.
 However, Polyglot Maven is really just Maven, with language-specific syntaxes replacing the XML version of the POM.
-As far as I can tell, from reading and experimenting with Polyglot Maven, I still can't escape Maven's declarative nature very easy.
+As far as I can tell, from reading and experimenting with Polyglot Maven, I *still* can't escape Maven's declarative nature very easily.
 I can't, for instance, just add some new inline Scala code to accomplish some project-specific task.

-Clearly, what I want is something with Maven's power, but with an easy way to escape to a real programming language.
+Clearly, what I want is something with Maven's dependency-handling power, but with an easy way to escape to a real programming language, in case I have to do some local, heavy lifting.

 ## Yeah, but what's my alternative?